zulfadlizainal/engineer/docs/nr_embb/nr_embb_nwarchitecture.md

 ***<mark>User Plane: RLC Layer Function</mark>***

-RLC sublayer holds a lot of functionalities but all functionalities are mostly similar wit LTE.
-The only difference in NR is ‘Reordering & Duplication Detection’ function has been moved to PDCP.
+RLC sublayer holds a lot of functionalities but all functionalities are mostly similar wit LTE.<br> The only difference in NR is ‘Reordering & Duplication Detection’ function has been moved to PDCP.

 1. Transfer of upper layer PDUs